ari-feiglin/linear-reduction/README.md

 If you do use docker, please read the section on [viewing the results](#viewing-the-results).

-### Linear Reduction Implementation
+### Iterative Reduction Implementation

-Navigate to the source for the implementation of linear reduction:
+Navigate to the source for the implementation of iterative reduction:
 ```sh
 cd Source
 ```